TreezCode/Bamazon-App/README.md

 `node bamazonManager.js`

 * Running this application lists the following set of menu options for the user:

     * View Prodcuts for Sale
     * View Low Inventory
     * Add to Inventory
     * Add New Product

+* The user is able to view products with an inventory of less than 5.
+* The user is able to replenish the inventory of any chosen product.
+* The user is able to add/remove any new or existing product to/from the store.

 <img src="images/manager.png" alt="Manager View" width="75%">